havonz/SCRMapDocs/en/epScript-Reference/Built-in-Object-Types.md

 - ### EUDDeque

     Static double-ended queue container implemented using virtual triggers, EUDDeque is a runtime iterator type.

-    EUDDeque container supports the static setting of the reference type of the values it contains.

     ```JavaScript
     object EUDDeque {
         function constructor(size : py_int, basetype : type) : _EUDDequeClass {}